 Consultant job plan

-A typical job plan will comprise of four and a half clinical sessions/theatre lists/hours per week Monday –Saturday with flexible elements.
+A typical part-time job plan will comprise of twenty hours of clinical sessions/theatre lists per week Monday –Friday with flexible elements.
 The direct clinical care components and supporting professional activity allowance will be discussed with the successful candidate upon appointment.

 Probationary period